 The blue and gold macaw is a large parrot native to South America.

-Experience Woburn Safari Park’s free flying bird demonstration, see these magnificent parrots soaring and swooping in the Birds in Action Amphitheatre.
-Learn about these intelligent birds, how they adapt and survive in the wild.
+Experience Woburn Safari Park’s free flying bird demonstration, see these magnificent parrots soaring and swooping above you at the Birds in Action Amphitheatre.
+You'll be able to get to know the two other species of macaw that the Park is home to; the military macaw and the green-winged macaw.

 All about us